Lab 7 - PAT & Dynamic Routing

 # 3. Configure PAT on Routers

-On both sea-mdf-r1 and sea-mdf-r2, configure PAT using the following:
+• On both sea-mdf-r1 and sea-mdf-r2, configure PAT (port address translation / overload).

 # 4. OSPF Default Route Injection